jasonjac2/OneMoreWiki/Home.md

 5. Run OneNote and enjoy

 If you have issues, see the quick [trouble shooting guide](Troubleshooting).
 If that doesn't solve your issue then please [submit a new ticket](https://github.com/stevencohn/OneMore/issues/new/choose).

+<a name="ctxmenus"></a>
+## Extended Context Menus
+OneNote presents different context menus when you right-click on different parts of its UI.
+OneMore extends some of these default context menus to add its own commands.

+* The default Text context menu [can be customized](Settings) to add a number of editing commands
+* Right-click a picture to add a caption, crop, or resize the image
+* Right-click a notebook to add or remove numbering to all notebooks
+* Right-click a page in the page navigation panel to export, split, or merge pages
+* Right-click the page navigation panel background to add or remove numbering to pages in the section

 <a name="keys"></a>
 ## Key Shortcut Bindings